 Researcher + Policy Analyst

-Justin completed a PhD in Environmental Resources & Policy at Southern Illinois University (SIU) where his research focused broadly on working solutions to water resources issues in Louisiana and beyond.
-Drawn to Louisiana through work in the Atchafalaya River Basin as part of a National Science Foundation IGERT Fellowship in Watershed Science and Policy, he moved with his wife to Baton Rouge where he dabbled in stay-at-home husbanding and housekeeping on a shoestring before being hired by the Center for Planning Excellence.
+Justin completed his Ph.D. in Environmental Resources and Policy at Southern Illinois University where his research focused on the evaluation of ecosystem services – the benefits society receives from the natural environment – and the management of coupled natural and human systems.
+Prior to joining CPEX, his research focused on restoration and water management in the Atchafalaya River Basin as part of a National Science Foundation Fellowship in Watershed Science and Policy.
+He moved with his wife to Baton Rouge in 2015 and dabbled in stay-at-home husbanding and housekeeping on a shoestring before being hired by the Center for Planning Excellence.

-Justin’s personal life revolves around spending quality time with a 15-year old Chihuahua named Mr. Man, basking in the tranquility of not having any children, and assisting his wife in her academic endeavors as she works towards a Master’s of Architecture at Louisiana State University.
+Justin’s personal life revolves around spending quality time with an 18-year old Chihuahua named Mr. Man, basking in the tranquility of not having any children, and ensuring his wife Julie gets the comfy spot on the couch on the rare occasion they have the time to sit down and watch TV

 Expertise: Natural resource management and restoration, Ecosystem services, Coupled natural and human systems, Environmental policy

-Expertise: Business Development, Planning, Implementation, Disaster and Resiliency Planning, Environmental Management, Facilitation, Strategic Planning
+Expertise: Climate Futurist, Adaptation Planning, Resilient City Design, Disaster and Resiliency Planning, Environmental Management, Facilitation, Strategic Planning

 Lauren Marschall, AICP

-Lauren is a Project Manager with CPEX’s Planning and Implementation team, facilitating comprehensive planning and code writing in communities around Louisiana.
-She has worked with communities including the City of Gonzales, City of Thibodaux, and Vernon Parish on comprehensive planning, public outreach and meeting facilitation and contributes to many other CPEX projects, including neighborhood transportation planning and streetscape demonstration projects.
-Lauren also brings several years of experience with Geographic Information Systems to CPEX.
+Lauren is a community and regional planner with Geographic Information Systems expertise.
+As Project Manager, she helps drive CPEX’s planning and implementation work by facilitating comprehensive planning processes and code writing in communities across Louisiana.
+She has worked with Ascension Parish, the City of Gonzales, City of Thibodaux, Vernon Parish and others on comprehensive plans, public outreach, and meeting facilitation.
+Lauren also contributes to many other CPEX efforts, including neighborhood transportation planning, streetscape demonstration projects, and mapping.

 Lauren holds a Bachelor of Arts in Philosophy from Louisiana State University in her hometown of Baton Rouge, and a Master of Science in Community and Regional Planning from The University of Texas at Austin.
 Lauren is a member of the American Planning Association and currently serves as Treasurer for the Capital Section of APA’s Louisiana Chapter.